 If you want to see San Diego’s Grateful Dead cover band, just come to Winston’s every Monday night to check out the Electric Waste Band.
 Every Wednesday, there is the Farmer’s Market on the main drag off Newport Avenue between Cable and Bacon streets.
 O.B. also puts on the OB Street Fair & Chili Cook-Off in the summer, Fourth of July Fireworks over the pier, and Oktoberfest in the fall (all of these usually include more chances to see the Electric Waste Band live).
 April 20th is usually special in OB too, but the Ocean Beach Main Street Association doesn’t promote that.
 This was the town that played Rocky Horror Picture Show in San Diego every Friday and Saturday at midnight until the 1980s.
 It’s that kind of place.

 Beaches of Ocean Beach and Ocean Beach Pier

 Ocean Beach starts just south of the San Diego River.
-Along the river is Robb Field, where there are an aggressive skate park and local softball games.
+Along the river runs the San Diego River bike path.
 100 years ago, this was the site of the Wonderland Amusement Park, but now it’s just a local playground.
 The river hits the ocean at Dog Beach, where your pups can play in the sand off leash.
 South of Dog Beach is the Ocean Beach Pier, where you can fish without a license or watch the surfers.
 There is also a claim that the first surfing in San Diego was done in Ocean Beach in 1916 when a lifeguard borrowed a surfboard from Duke Kahanamoku himself.